lisr-pcx/on-board-tips/docs/linux_fedora.md

 # Fedora Linux

-TODO

 I usually work on virtual machines.
 They give me isolation and security from my primary OS, and they offers a versatile environment for testing and development.
 Steps below have been written according to that idea.

 ## Installation

-Download the last release for laptop: [Fedora Workstation](https://fedoraproject.org/workstation/download)
+Download the last release of [Fedora Workstation](https://fedoraproject.org/workstation/download).

 Create a new virtual machine (use VMware or VirtualBox software) by adding the ISO file just downloaded.